cjordan7/Chip-8-Emulator/README.md

 ## Use

-After building the interpreter, launch it with a *bf program*:
+After building the emulator, launch it with a *ch8 rom*:

 ```
 cd path/to/clone/chip8/build/